yashsuman15/SDKPython/README.md

 ### Local Export

+---

 The SDK provides functionality to export project data locally.
 This feature allows you to export annotations in various formats for further analysis or backup purposes.

+**The export created will be available in the exports section of Labellerr dashboard.
+To know more where you can find the export, [click here](https://labellerrknowbase.notion.site/How-to-create-an-Export-on-Labellerr-4ebeac49c29d44e8a294c5ab694267e8https:/)**

 #### Acceptable values: